LCOGT/lco-education-platform/README.md

 ## Getting Started Locally
 ### STEP 1: Install Nix
 If you don't have Nix installed, you can follow [these steps](https://github.com/LCOGT/public-wiki/wiki/Install-Nix)

 ### STEP 2: Enter the Nix Dev Environment
+If you have [direnv](https://direnv.net/) installed, this should happen automatically when you `cd` into the project directory.

+Otherwise, you should:
 ```
 nix develop --impure
 ```